Setup Atmos Pro

 permissions:

-id-token: write # This is required for requesting the JWT (OIDC) token
+id-token: write # Required for requesting the JWT (OIDC) token

 jobs: